shamodhas-ijse-teaching/task-manager-app-72/README.md

 <h2>9.
 Navigation & Routing with Expo Router</h2>

-<p><b>Expo Router</b> is a file-based routing system for React Native, inspired by Next.js.
+<p><b>Expo Router</b> is a <b>file-based routing</b> system for React Native, inspired by Next.js.
 It automatically generates routes based on the folder structure inside the <code>app/</code> directory.
 This approach simplifies navigation and keeps your project organized.</p>

 <ul>
   <li>File-based routing (similar to Next.js)</li>